U.N struggles to implement deal over disputed Yemeni port city

 But the agreement did not spell out who would control Hodeidah city, which is now held by the Houthis while thousands of Saudi-led coalition troops are massed on the outskirts.
 Both sides were to withdraw their troops by Jan.
 7 under the deal.

-Sporadic skirmishes have taken place but the ceasefire has put on hold an anticipated assault by the Saudi-led coalition that aid agencies feared would have terrible consequences for civilians.
+Sporadic skirmishes have taken place but the ceasefire has put on hold an anticipated assault by the Saudi-led coalition that aid agencies feared would have terrible consquences for civilians.

 The air strikes that had rained death and destruction on Hodeidah have also paused, although they have continued in other regions.